 "In particular, I had to practice speaking with a ventriloquist voice, knowing when to speak loudly and clearly, and when to speak softly, or how to observe the other person's eyes and gestures to grasp their psychology," Phuong said.

-Cultural researcher, Associate Professor, Dr. Pham Ngoc Trung, former head of the Department of Culture and Development, Academy of Journalism and Communication, said that this is an encouraging signal because cultivating knowledge, communication culture and etiquette is a way to help young people live with value for themselves and society.
+Cultural researcher, Associate Professor Dr. Pham Ngoc Trung, former head of the Department of Culture and Development, Academy of Journalism and Communication, said that this is an encouraging signal because cultivating knowledge, communication culture and etiquette is a way to help young people live a life of value for themselves and society.

 To prepare to meet her lover's family, Thanh Thuy (23 years old) in Ba Dinh district, Hanoi invested three million VND to take a class teaching standard rules for Vietnamese meals.

-Thuy said that before at home, she often stuck her chopsticks in her rice bowl and had a habit of picking up food and then putting it down.
-When she learned, Thuy learned that this was a taboo or a rule of dipping food, not to touch the tip of the chopsticks to the fish sauce bowl.
+Thuy said that before at home she often stuck her chopsticks in her rice bowl and had a habit of picking up food and then putting it down.
+When she learned, Thuy learned that this was a taboo or rule when dipping food, not to touch the tip of the chopsticks to the fish sauce bowl.

-The lecturer also suggested that during a conversation with her boyfriend's family, she should only apply one of three ways of behaving: she could comment on the content on TV, talk about the things she and her conversation partner have in common, or simply sincerely listen to the adults speak.
+The lecturer also suggested that during a conversation with her boyfriend's family, she should only apply one of three ways of behaving: commenting on the content on TV, talking about common points between her and the person she is talking to, or simply sincerely listening to the adults speak.

 "At home, my parents taught me, but not as systematically as when I went to school.
 I found myself becoming much more refined and confident," Thuy said.